 03 of 03

-I have attended concerts at the MIM Music Theater, and I found it to be a beautiful and intimate venue with wonderful acoustics.
+MIM Music Theater is a beautiful and intimate venue with wonderful acoustics.
 Here are some things that you might want to know before you go.

 - MIM Music Theater is located inside the Musical Instrument Museum; you'll use the main museum entry doors and you will be directed to the theater.